 Bučar Shigemori, L. S., Franzke, R., and Hoole, P. (2023).
 Articulatory and acoustic analysis of coarticulated /u/ and /y/ produced by female and male speakers of German.
 Proceedings of the 20th International Congress of the Phonetic Sciences, Prague, Czech Republic.

 All data connected to this ERC project will be made accessible to researchers upon request.
-We have collected large data bases of several languages that have been thoroughly transcribed and analysed.
+We will collect large data bases of several languages that will be thoroughly transcribed and analysed.

 Research from this ERC project has been featured in the following articles online: